 Shannon implies, though, that she can understand how, if Aaron McKinney were high on meth, he could have thought about robbing someone.
 Jen agrees, saying that Aaron had done that kind of thing before with Russell Henderson, though they usually targeted people who looked rich, not gay people specifically.
 Stephen Belber asks if they think there was any homophobia involved in the attack, and Jen says that there probably was, especially if Matthew Shepard had hit on Aaron.
 According to Jen and Shannon, Aaron could tolerate homosexuality as long as “it didn’t come up.”
-Stephen asks if the women think that Aaron knew any gay people, and Shannon says that she thinks he did, and that half the people she knows in the town are gay.
+Stephen asks if the women think that Aaron knew any gay people, and Shannon says that he thinks Aaron did, and that half the people Shannon knows in the town are gay.

 Shannon and Jen’s descriptions of why they think Aaron robbed Matthew and their emphasis on his drug problem casts some doubt on the prevailing narrative that Aaron killed Matthew purely because he was gay, suggesting that the reasoning may have been more convoluted.
 However, they do confirm that they believe homophobia played a role in the murder.
 Shannon and Jen suggest that, just like many other Laramie residents, Aaron tolerated LGBT people as long as he didn’t have to actually confront their differences.